 You also don’t rely on a concrete slab for thermal mass, which means you don’t need a flat site.
 A passive house can easily be built on a timber sub floor.
 Either as a split-level home, or as a double storey home.
 Without affecting the performance.

 My partner and I were able to buy such an odd shape block.
 Not only is the orientation not that ideal, it has a slope of about 1 metre from the front of the house to the back (which means we will have split level home), but there is also a 2.5m wide easement along side the block, which means we only have a very narrow strip to build our home.
 But because of this, we got the land about $100,000 cheaper than comparable sites in the area.
-For once, because the site was not suitable to do a subdivision.
+Partly, because the site was not suitable to do a subdivision.
 But also because of all the restrictions, the site wasn’t that interesting for other buyers.
 Which meant we got it for a good price.

 This means, we have an extra $100,000 available for the construction of our house.
 And although it is a bit hard to quantify exactly how much more it will cost you to build a passive house, rather than a regular energy efficient home following passive solar design principles, it will most likely only cost you $20,000 – $30,000 more.
 Which means in our case we are still $70,000 in plus.